lasthyphen/dgc-polls/governance/polls/DIP0m11-SP1 onboards Member Alisha Ramazannezhad as DIP Editor - May 31, 2023.md

 ## Outcomes

-**If the votes for the 'Yes' option exceed the votes for the 'No' option PLUS the votes for the 'Yes' option exceed the minimum set voting weight of 1000 HAL tokens, then the following outcomes will occur:**
+**If the votes for the 'YES' option exceed the votes for the 'NO' option then the following outcomes will occur:**
-* Dijets Governance is currently undergoing the initial setup processes with DIP0m11-SP1 being the very first proposal for core personnel onboarding.
-In determination of the program's infancy and DIP0m11-SP1 implementation Dijets Core Team will mark the proposal **Accepted** and ensure its passage to the accepted DIPs directory signalling Member Alisha Ramazannezhad as the new DIP Editor.
-The DIP editor will subsequently become responsible for labelling the proposal/sub-proposal numbers and marking them as accepted or rejected for all future DIPs.
-* Work required to implement all future proposals will be relayed by the DIP Editor to the core team.
+ - The Governance Arbiter will mark the proposal accepted (Only dip editors can mark proposals accepted or rejected but this being the proposal to onboard the very first editor, Governance Arbiter will be tasked with marking proposals in the interim).
+ - Member Alisha will take on the DIP Editor responsibilities and be granted PR and Merge access to the relevant organisational github repositories.
+ - The DIP Editor will confirm the proposal's passage to the [DIPs Directory](https://dips.dijets.io) on Friday, June 8 by submitting a pull request with her particulars.
+ - The DIP Editor will review and merge the pull request into the master repo signalling the conclusion of the appointment implementation process under [DIP0m11-SP](https://github.com/Dijets-Inc/dips/tree/master/DIP0/DIP0m11-Subproposals).

-**In the event of the proposal not reaching the minimum set voting weight of 1000 HAL tokens or if the votes for the 'No" option exceed the votes for the 'Yes' option then the proposal will be marked as rejected.**
+**If the votes for the 'NO' option exceed the votes for the 'YES' option then the following outcomes will occur:**
+ - The Governance Arbiter will mark the proposal rejected.
+ - The Council will re-submit a proposal under DIP0m11-SP for core personnel onboarding.
+ - Proposal begins its passage towards voting.
 ---

 ## Resources

-[DIP1: Dijets Monthly Governance Cycle](https://dips.dijets.io/dips/details/DIP1) describes different types of proposal polls and process scheduling.
+[DIP1: Dijets Monthly Governance Cycle](https://dips.dijets.io/dips/details/DIP1) describes different types of proposals and related polls and process scheduling.
 Note that the Governance Cycle will come into effect immediately after the Governance Program's initial setup phase has completed.

 DGC Members wishing to learn more about Dijets Governance Model, Voting Mechanism/Guides, HAL assessments and scoring processes can visit the  [Councillor's Hub](https://core-council.dijets.io).